| Humor Delivery Tips (if you ignore these dynamic public speaking skills tips you can start passing out the pillows and blankets)

 is also part of your dynamic public speaking skills.

-your fault for telling the wrong joke to the wrong audience.
+* NEVER, EVER explain your joke.
+If they don't understand, it's your fault for telling the wrong joke to the wrong audience.
 The

 hypnotist says, 'You're getting sleeeepy.' - putting the audience to